audsinthecity/tipcalc/README.md

 # Pre-work - TipCalc

-TipCalc is a tip calculator application for iOS.
+TipCalc is a tip calculator application for iOS written in Swift.

 Submitted by: audsinthecity

-Time spent: 2 hours spent in total
+Time spent: 8 hours spent in total (2 hours initial version, 6 hours for extensions)

 ## User Stories